ayrapetovai/dfm/README.md

 config parameters from the call of `default_config` function.
 - In the config file in the target directory, we must set the `source_dir` variable to the path of the source directory.
+- Create the empty `$XDG_STATE_PATH/dfm/state.toml` file if it does not exist or clean the file if exists.
 - Create a file `.dfm_root` with content "." if not exists in the source directory.

 ### Add